anoopksharma22/learn_stuffs/nodejs/introduction_to_nodejs.md

 >   * Next all the callbacks are registered
 >   * After all that, the event loop finally starts running.
 >       * most of the work is done in event loop
->       * Eventloop is the heart of node.js
+>       * Event loop is the heart of node.js
 >   * But here is the catch, some tasks are actually too heavy.
 They are too expensive to be executed in the event loop because they would then block the single thread.
 And so, that's where the thread pool comes in.
 >   * Thread pool is also implemented in libuv
 >       * So, the thread pool gives us four additional threads that are completely separate from the main single thread.
 >       * And we can actually configure it up to 128 threads.
 >
 >>### **Important note:**
 >>`The event loop can then automatically offload heavy tasks to the thread pool.
 And all this happens automatically behind the scenes.
 It's not us developers who decide what goes to thread pool and what doesn't.
 Now, the expensive tasks that do get offloaded are all operations dealing with files, everything related to cryptography, like caching passwords, then all compression stuff, and also DNS lookups, which basically matches web domains to their corresponding real IP addresses.
 So this is the stuff that would most easily block the main thread.
 And so, Node takes care of automatically offloading them into the thread pool, where they don't block our event loop.
-And that is the most importan`
+And that is the most important`
 > ---
 >## **Event Loop**
 >![process_and_threads](./images/eventloop1.png)